Prezzodaman/x86/blaster.md

 ## blaster_set_sample_rate
 A *macro* that sets the sample rate of the Sound Blaster.
 To use it, simply put ```blaster_set_sample_rate <rate>```

-## blaster_mix_rate_11025
-%define this at the beginning of the code to set the 4-voice sample rate to 11025Hz.

-## blaster_mix_rate_22050
-%define this at the beginning of the code to set the 4-voice sample rate to 22050Hz.

 ## blaster_buffer_size
 A *constant* that specifies the size of the Sound Blaster's buffer in bytes.
 Be sure to put this above the %include!
 It's used as follows: